johntpquinn/John-Quinn-DataScientist-Quant/Twitter-Spider/README.txt

+Please see ATTRIBUTION.md for attribution of the sources of thes files in this folder.

+Uner the capitalized lines below are the instruction for the 4th of the four projects in this folder.
+This fourth project spiders Twitter, recording links.

+The 1st of these projects is a simple approach to using squlite3, a built-in SQL library of Python 2.7 used in these projects.
+This 1st project can be invoked from emaildb.py to read from mbox.txt, when the user is prompted, and create a database from it.

+The second of these projects is invoked from tracks.py to read an XML file, Library.xml, when the user is prompted.

+The third of these projects is invoked from rosterSQL.py to read spider.js, a JSON file, when the user is prompted

+PROVIDED INSTRUCTONS - SEE ATTRIBUTION.md - FOR 4TH PROJECT,
+SPIDERING TWITTER:

 Simple Python Search Spider, Page Ranker, and Visualizer

 This is a set of programs that emulate some of the functions of a